mytigio/SDV_DwarvenExpansion/README.md

  - Gold -> Iron (1 Gold Bar produces 2 Iron Bars.
 Unlocked at mining 5)
  - Iridium -> Gold (1 Iridium Bar produces 3 Gold Bars.
 Unlocked at mining 7)
  - Gold -> Iridium (5 Gold Bars to make 1 Iridium Bar.
 Unlocked at mining 8)
+ - RadioActive -> Iridium (1 Radioactive Bar to make 2 Iridium Bars.
+Unlocked at mining 9)
+ - Iridium -> Radioactive (3 Iridium Bars to make 1 Radioactive Bar.
+Unlocked at mining 10)
+ - Prismatic -> Iridium (1 Prismatic Bar to make 2 Iridium Bars.
+Unlocked at mining 9.
+Only if you have Prismatic Tools Continued)
+ - Iridium -> Prismatic (3 Iridium Bars to make 1 Prismatic Bar.
+Unlocked at mining 10.
+Only if you have Prismatic Tools Continued)

 ### Food / Cooking Recipes
 Several new cooking recipes have been added themed around ingredients sourced from the mines: